opencv/opencv/modules/core/doc/operations_on_arrays.rst

 The function ``determinant`` computes and returns the determinant of the specified matrix.
 For small matrices ( ``mtx.cols=mtx.rows<=3`` ), the direct method is used.
 For larger matrices, the function uses LU factorization with partial pivoting.

-For symmetric positively-determined matrices, it is also possible to use :cpp:func:`eigen` decomposition to compute the determinant.
+For symmetric positively-determined matrices, it is also possible to use :ocv:func:`eigen` decomposition to compute the determinant.

 .. seealso::

-    :cpp:func:`trace`,
+    :ocv:func:`trace`,
-    :cpp:func:`invert`,
+    :ocv:func:`invert`,
-    :cpp:func:`solve`,
+    :ocv:func:`solve`,
-    :cpp:func:`eigen`,
+    :ocv:func:`eigen`,
     :ref:`MatrixExpressions`